Hurricane Ridge: Facts, photos, descriptions and features of the favorite destination within the Olympic National Park in the Pacific Northwest.

-Your experience begins before you even arrive.
-Along Heart 'o the Hills Road which takes you from Port Angeles to the Hurricane Visitor Center, you'll find a pull-out viewing area.
+Along Hurricane Ridge Road which takes you from the ONP Port Angeles Visitor Center to the Hurr.
+Ridge Visitor Center, you'll find a pull-out viewing area.
 If the weather is clear, a stop will reward you with an amazing view of Mt.
 Baker, the Dungeness Spit, and the Strait of Juan de Fuca (below).

-Even if your only plan is to simply drive to the Visitor Center and its ample parking lot, the drive would be worth it.
+Even if your only plan is to simply drive to the Visitor Center and back, the drive and the views at the Visitor Center would be worth it.
 You’ll find fantastic, nearly 360-degree views.
-To the south, dozens of glaciated and snow-capped Olympic Mountain peaks stretch the span of your view (see below).
+To the south, dozens of glaciated and snow-capped Olympic Mountain peaks stretch the span of your view (partial view below).
 A short stroll to the north brings you access to views of the Strait of Juan de Fuca and a peak at the town of Port Angeles in the distance.

-If you're a power-hiker, you'll find many miles of back-country trails and campsites available to you in season, accessible from the Hurricane Ridge area.
+If you're a power-hiker, you'll find many miles of back-country trails and campsites available to you in season, most of them accessible from the Hurr.
+Ridge area.

 Early summer is springtime high in the Olympic Mountains.
 You'll find innumerable wildflowers in their seasons.
 A few of them are pictured below.

 There's also wildlife galore.
-We’ve personally seen deer, marmot, Steller’s jays, hawks, eagles, squirrels, chipmunks, black bears in the distance (thankfully), and the sub-species of grouse that inhabit the Olympic National Park (pictured right).
+We’ve personally seen deer, Olympic marmots, Steller’s jays, hawks, eagles, squirrels, chipmunks, black bears in the distance (thankfully), and Olympic grouse (pictured right).

-Pictured below: 1) Half-grown fawn hiding under a fir tree at around 5,700 feet, 2) Olympic marmot, 3) Very friendly little bird.
+Pictured below: 1) Half-grown fawn hiding under a fir tree at around 5,700 feet, 2) Olympic marmot, 3) Very friendly robber jay.